Jabernathy88/hotbk-conversion/2d10_Initiative.md

 During Round 1 of combat, all characters are either **surprised** -or- **ready now**.

 **Round 1**: The spotlight starts with players who are ready now.
 Then resolve the actions of enemies who are ready now.
 Skip all other characters who are surprised.
-The benefits of surprise wear off at the end of this round.
+All effects related to surprise wear off at the end of this round.

 **Round 2**: Characters are no longer surprised.
 The spotlight goes to all of the players first, and then all enemies may act as normal.